SourceWriters/LoginPlus/README.md

 [![Name Screen Shot][product-screenshot]](https://example.com)

-There are many authentication-plugins ou there, but no one really offers secure-features directly out of the box.
+There are many authentication-plugins out there, but no one really offers secure-features directly out of the box.
 LoginPlus should bring your server a stable and modern alternative, that is on top secure for you and your palyers.

 ### Built With
 * [Argon2-JVM](https://github.com/phxql/argon2-jvm)